-Overall hiring activity in Q3 (July – September 2020) shows promising behaviour on behalf of employers.
+Overall hiring activity in Q3 (July – September 2020) shows promising behavior on behalf of employers.
 Read more to learn about changes in the retail industry, as well as gender equality in the workplace.

 What’s trending in hiring this month?
 Read the September Snapshot report for the latest on diversity talent trends, retail hiring, and more.

-Vacancy activity has increased 70%.
+Job opening activity has increased 70%.
 Read more of the latest hiring trends and insights in the August Snapshot report.